w3c/wot-binding-templates/registry-requirements.md

   - A binding SHOULD correspond to specific TD specification version(s).
     - Reason Behind the Requirement: A binding may not fit newer or older versions of a TD specification (e.g., `readproperty` can become `readprop`, or a new operation can arrive).
 Thus, when writing a binding, it must be associated with one or more known TD specification versions.
 6. Status: One of Initial, Current, Superseded or Obsolete
+7. DISCUSS: Access and Usage Rights: This indicates whether the binding can be read, implemented and commercialized for free.
+  - To be discussed with PLH to use correct terminology
-7. Version: A string that denotes the version of the binding that is linked.
+8. Version: A string that denotes the version of the binding that is linked.
   - DISCUSS: What is the versioning scheme we use

 DISCUSS: Clarify what happens when two ecosystems, OCF and LwM2M, use the CoAP binding.
 The initial thinking is to register them as separate entries and clarify what they use from the CoAP binding.
 A layered registry can be considered similar to language tags with `en` extending to `en-us` and `en-uk`, where the tags and entries are different but the association with `en` is expressed in the ID.
 In our case, this would be `coap-ocf` and `coap-lwm2m`.
 A higher-level binding SHOULD NOT override or conflict with a lower-level binding, and the custodian should verify this, e.g., `cov:method` in CoAP binding should not be turned into `cov:operation` in the higher-level binding.
 The namespace (prefix and its values) defined in a binding CANNOT be redefined in any other binding.